tolikhere/News-letter-sing-up/README.md

 By the course I should've used the Mailchimp API but in Russia it's not available so I have used our Russian analogue and so I did.
 Though it was deferent from the Mailchimp, but I figured it out.

+And my minus is here that I used hard coded params_id and id of group.
+But I'm sure there's plenty of more minuses haha.